Rib flare is not a term you hear often, but it is more common than you might realise.

 - Strengthening your glutes and hamstrings, while also stretching our your hip flexors and quads makes up part of the process of fixing an anterior pelvic tilt.

 - Furthermore, along with an anterior pelvic tilt, there may be the presence of hyperlordosis.

 If you suffer from rib flare as a result of trauma (such as a car accident, etc.) pregnancy, or bone deformity we cannot recommend employing these methods.

 You must consult a medical professional in these situations, as they will be better able to guide you about the proper corrective measures to employ.

-If none of these issues apply, and you are comfortable doing these exercises, remember that consistency is integral.
+If none of these issues applies, and you are comfortable doing these exercises, remember that consistency is integral.